shipyardapp/Shipyard-Documentation/docs/reference/blueprints/blueprint-library/blueprint-library-overview.md

-#### Actions
+#### Common Actions
-- Execute Job
-- Check Status of Job
+- Trigger Job
-- Download Results from Job
+- Download Results from Job to Shipyard
-- Execute Job, Check Status, and Download Results (All-in-one)
+- Trigger Job and Download Results to Shipyard (All-in-one)

 ### Project Management